Production of massive bosons from the decay of a massless particle beam: Introduction

-However, if the beam or clump carries an extremely big energy density, this assumption is no longer valid, the produced particles are not in asymptotic states because they continue to interact with the decaying field and then non-perturbative effects start to be relevant.
-As a consequence, formula \eqref{Smat1} is meaningless and the energy-momentum conservation as well as the decay rate should be accounted in a different way.
+However, if the beam or clump carries an extremely big energy density, this assumption is no longer valid, the produced particles are not in asymptotic states because they continue to interact with the decaying field and then nonperturbative effects start to be relevant.
+As a consequence, Eq. (\ref{Smat1}) is meaningless and the energy-momentum conservation as well as the decay rate should be accounted in a different way.
 This motivates us to explore the possibility that processes (not only decays) forbidden by the asymptotic final state assumption are now allowed.

-In this article we study this non-perturbative effects for a simple scalar toy model.
+In this article we study these nonperturbative effects for a simple scalar toy model.
 We focus on a beam of massless particles and their decay into massive species.
 We find that this is indeed possible when the beam energy density exceeds some threshold which is explicitly calculated.
-As far as we know this possibility has not been discussed in the literature and, despite our study is limited to a theoretical point of view, we expect that it could be relevant in astrophysics, collider physics and cosmology since in these topics, it is usual to ignore processes that, under the asymptotic state assumption, seems to be impossible.
-As very intense fields play an important role in this subjects, we suggest that these effects should be something to look at.
+As far as we know this possibility has not been discussed in the literature and, despite our study being limited to a theoretical point of view, we expect that it could be relevant in astrophysics, collider physics, and cosmology since in these topics, it is usual to ignore processes that, under the asymptotic state assumption, seem to be impossible.
+As very intense fields play an important role in these subjects, we suggest that these effects should be something to look at.